Nacros115/Ivypots/README.md

 Introduction

 Ivypots is a solution for people who want to grow indoors vegetables, without worrying about How Often & How Much Watering the Houseplants are.

 Ivypots uses the Peltier Effect to generate water from the humidity to finally be able to water the plants.
 Thanks to the SD Card we can use the results to create a graph in Excel to analyze the plants to determine how much and how often the plants need to be watered to give the best possible experience.

-/////////////////////////////Hardware////////////////////////////

-WizFi360-EVB-Pico is based on Raspberry Pi RP2040 and adds Wi-Fi connectivity using WizFi360.
-It is pin compatible with the Raspberry Pi Pico board and can be used for IoT Solution development.
-Features, hardware specifications and documents  can be find here: https://docs.wiznet.io/Product/Open-Source-Hardware/wizfi360-evb-pico
-Getting Started with WizFi360-EVB-Pico – RP2040 and Wi-Fi Development Board  from WIZnet - CIRCUITSTATE Electronics WizFi360-EVB-Pico
-Here are the pinouts of the WizFi360-EVB-Pico :

-WizFi360-EVB-Pico | WIZnet Document System
-Pinouts  WizFi360-EVB-Pico

 /////////////////////////////Preparation:////////////////////////////
-To use the WizFi360 Arduino library, the development environment must be configured to use the Arduino platform.

-Please note that in this guide examples were configured and tested using Arduino IDE in a Windows environment.
+All the schematics can be found on my GitHub page Please note that in this guide examples were configured and tested using Arduino IDE in a Windows environment.
 Before starting, download and install the Arduino IDE from the link below.

     Arduino IDE

+Or if you want to use the Cloud :

+    Arduino Cloud
+    Blynk cloud  (if you want to use your phone)

-Additionally, if you are using WizFi360-EVB-Pico, minor settings are required in the Arduino IDE.
+Additionally, if you are using the Firebeetle esp32-E, minor settings are required in the Arduino IDE.

-WizFi360-EVB-Pico is a development board based on RP2040, and you need to add a package to use the development board based on RP2040.
+The new ESP32-E  FireBeetle supports WiFi and Bluetooth dual-mode communication, has  ultra low power consumption and even includes an on-board charging  circuit so you can power it with a lipo battery (and charge it over  USB-C).

 ① Run the Arduino IDE